nmwsharp/geometry-central/docs/docs/surface/surface_mesh/elements.md

     Returns true if the edge is along the boundary of the mesh.
 Note that edges which merely touch the boundary at one endpoint are not considered to be boundary edges.

     See [boundaries](boundaries.md) for more information.

+??? func "`#!cpp bool Edge::isOriented()`"

+    Returns true if the faces on either side have matching orientations.
+A nonmanifold edge is never oriented.

+??? func "`#!cpp size_t Edge::degree()`"

+    Returns the number of faces indcident on the edge.

 ---